-The requirements to earn the Designated Financial Services Advisor (DFSATM) designation are defined by the DFSA™ Competency Profile.
-This profile is aligned with industry best practices and provides the knowledge and skills applied by advisors awarded the DFSA™ designation.
-It drives the pre-requisite requirements, education and ongoing maintenance requirements.
+The requirements to earn the Designated Financial Services Advisor (DFSATM) designation are defined by the DFSA Competency Profile.
+This profile is aligned with industry best practices and provides the knowledge and skills applied by advisors.
+It also drives the pre-requisite requirements, education and ongoing maintenance requirements.

 When applying for the DFSA™, you must commit to the DFSA™ Code of Ethics.

-The DFSA™ requires applicants to complete an approved education path within 24 months of being granted the designation.
-If you do not successfully complete the post-licensing courses, you will lose the right to use the designation and the right to use the title Financial Advisor in the province of Ontario.
+If not already complete, the DFSA requires eligible applicants to complete an approved education path within 24 months of being granted the designation.
+If you do not successfully complete the required courses, you will lose the right to use the designation and the associated right to use the Financial Advisor title in the province of Ontario.

-CSI provides three options to complete the post-licensing education requirements:
+CSI provides two paths to fulfill the education requirements:

 CSI holds itself to the highest standards of honesty, transparency and fairness when dealing with clients, students, designation holders and regulators.
 We are committed to ensuring impartiality in carrying out our DFSA™ certification activities (e.g., certification examination results and other decisions related to granting designations).
 We actively manage conflicts of interest to ensure objectivity.